Chart Color Schemes

 Bangalow's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Bangalow demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-As of [June 2019](https://www.abs.gov.au/statistics/health-and-disability/private-health-insurance/latest-release), approximately 61% (4,552 people) have private health cover, compared to 52.3% across the Rest of NSW and a national average of 55.3%.
-Mental health issues and asthma are the most common conditions, affecting 7.2 and 6.6% of residents respectively, while 75.2% report being completely clear of medical ailments, compared to 68.0% across the Rest of NSW.
+Bangalow shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (4,555 people), compared to 52.3% in Rest of NSW and a national average of 55.3%.
+Mental health issues and asthma are the most common medical conditions, affecting 7.2% and 6.6% of residents respectively.

 Frequently Asked Questions - Health